- Information Services

-Historically, information technology functions for the City-Parish government have involved the delivery of core IT-related services such as network management, application development, and server administration.
+Historically, information technology functions for City-Parish government have involved the delivery of core IT-related services such as network management, application development, and server administration.
 However, since 2012, IT within City-Parish government has been redefined in moving toward a fully integrated Central IT support service agency while aggressively pursuing opportunities to implement technologies, develop tools and applications, and leverage digital platforms to create a more efficient, effective, and responsive City-Parish government.
 These efforts have established Baton Rouge as a leader for mid-sized communities across the U.S. for how municipalities should use technology to improve services and boost efficiencies.
 As a result, among many other recent accolades and honors, Baton Rouge was named a Top 10 Digital City in the U.S. for the first time ever in 2015, and then a Top 5 Digital City in 2016 and 2017.
-Baton Rouge again was among the Top 10 Digital Cities in 2018.